-These competitive intelligence tools will uncover your competitors’ strategies.
+These competitive intelligence tools will uncover your competitors’ digital marketing strategies.
 You can beat them at their own game — and identify amazing opportunities they haven’t even thought of yet.

-When it comes to digital marketing, competition is stiff.
-From search engine marketing to social media, more and more businesses are getting into the digital game.
+Competition is stiff in digital marketing.
+From SEO to social media, more and more businesses are getting into the digital game every day.
+It’s no longer a question of how many businesses are engaging digital marketing, but which tactics they’re using and how much they’re investing.
 Gaining a competitive advantage is harder than ever before; maintaining that advantage in digital marketing has never been more challenging.
 You need to know what your competitors are doing.
 You also need to know how to stay one step ahead of them.

-Competitive intelligence tools give you a snapshot into your competitors’ digital marketing strategy, including how they execute SEO, social media strategy, advertising, and content marketing.
-They provide insight into where your competitors are succeeding, so you can imitate those successes.
+Competitive intelligence tools give you a snapshot into your competitors’ digital marketing strategy, including how they execute SEO, social media strategy, advertising (PPC) and content marketing.
+They provide insight into where your competitors are succeeding, so you can learn from those successes.
+They show you where your competitors failed, so you can avoid the same mistakes.
 They show you where your competitors haven’t gone yet so you can claim new territory.
+They’re a necessity, basically.

 1. SpyFu: for SEO and PPC Keyword Competitiveness

-2. iSpionage: for Getting Intel on Competitors’ PPC Spend
+2. SEMrush: for Getting Intel on Competitors’ PPC Spend

 3. Moat: for Seeing Competitors’ Digital Creative